By Gareth Jehu, Global Operations Director, Com Laude Group

 Well, it is clear that the bad guy threat is not going away any time soon and they constantly adapt and change, getting more sophisticated in their attempts to exploit corporate and consumer vulnerabilities.
 To combat this trend, the good guys need to up their game, stay alert and do everything that is economically possible to implement suitable controls to monitor and block these threats.

 At Com Laude, we provide strategic and tactical advice, tools, reporting and support for effective domain name portfolio management and protecting your online brands and IP from infringement and exploitation.
 To compliment these services, the strategic alliances we have forged with companies like Neustar, who bring years of expertise and investment in the development and provision of security technologies that can in Joffe’s words at the most basic level “Stop the bad traffic and allow the good”, can further enhance your overall security posture through applying industry leading technology and controls to help keep your crown jewel systems and services always on.

 The simple answer is “No” as this is the holy grail for anyone carrying responsibility for information security, but we have many practical and economical options available to us to aid the mitigation process.

 As a minimum, we should all take the threat seriously and put in place budget, resource, processes and controls that are appropriate for your business and its risk appetite.
-Accreditations and certifications like ISO27001, SOC 2 and Cyber Essentials can be used as a framework for security best practice whilst associated controls can be both in house developed and implemented and externally sourced through the use of products and services such as those described in above.
+Accreditations and certifications like ISO27001, SOC 2 and Cyber Essentials can be used as a framework for security best practice whilst associated controls can be both in house developed and implemented and externally sourced through the use of products and services such as those described above.